zhengxuan-luan/zhengxuan-luan.github.io/index.md

 ---

 <p>
   你好!
-My name is Zhengxuan Luan and I'm an undergraduate in IAIR at Xi’an Jiaotong University.
+My name is Zhengxuan Luan and I'm an undergraduate in <a href="http://www.aiar.xjtu.edu.cn/">IAIR</a> at Xi’an Jiaotong University.
 </p><br>

 ## Contact